ryanatkn/fuz/README.md

 - designed around CSS variables (includes optional utility and semantic classes, but the base abstraction is implemented with
   [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) not classes)
-- is the only required part of the library, everything else can be used a la carte
+- the only required parts of the library are `@ryanatkn/fuz/style.css` and either `@ryanatkn/fuz/theme.css` or your own theme file, everything else can be used a la carte
 - supports [`color-scheme` and custom themes](https://www.fuz.dev/library/theme)
   (including dark mode)
 - no dependencies except for `svelte`